 The original Trustees were John Startup, Richard Fortune, Michael Bourke, Thomas Mulcahy and George Ritchie.
 They are all buried at the cemetery, apart from Richard Fortune.
 Richard's wife Jane is buried at Pakenham.

 From the Victorian Government Gazette, May 23, 1865 p.
 1158

 John Startup leased the Mt Ararat run of 17,000 acres (6,800 hectares) which covered the area from Pakenham to Drouin.
 He later purchased 336 acres (135 hectares) on the corner of Mt Ararat Road and Bald Hills Road.
 Michael and Kitty Bourke established the Latrobe Inn on what is now the Princes Highway, near Toomuc Creek, around 1850.
 Michael Bourke also acted as the Post Master for nearly 30 years.
 Kitty Bourke kept the Hotel and Post Office from the time of her husband’s death in 1877 until 1910.
 The Latrobe Inn was a Cobb & Co. coach stop and for obvious reasons was later known as Bourke’s Hotel.
 George Ritchie was the owner of the farm Bald Hill, based around Ryan Road and McDonald's Drain Road, and south of the railway line.
 George Ritchie’s sister Jane was married to Richard Fortune, another Trustee.
-George died in 1868 leaving Jane with seven young children.
+Richard died in 1868 leaving Jane with seven young children.
 Jane continued to farm at Nar Nar Goon and died in 1900.
 Thomas Mulcahy was a Pakenham landowner